Ultrafast Extreme Events: Empirical Analysis of Mechanisms and Recovery in a Historical Perspective: Conclusions

 For the US stock markets, HFTs account for 26\% to 61\%~\cite{gerig2012highfrequencytradingsynchronizesprices,Ersan_2021,gkasiorkiewicz2021innovation,Zaharudin_2022,Bauer_2022} of algorithmic trading in terms of the total market volume in a time period from 2006 to 2018, see Fig.~\ref{fig:TradersTotalVolume}.
 These numbers may vary depending on the literature source, year and definition of HFTs~\cite{kissell2020algorithmic}.
 During the financial crisis of 2008/2009, the share of HFTs peaked.
 The interactions between human traders and HFTs or the interactions between HFTs and other algorithmic traders do not appear to be responsible for the emergence of UEEs.
 Hence, our findings are independent of the composition of traders in the financial markets, \textit{i.e.} independent of this non--stationary aspect of trading.

 The larger returns in the quotes appear to be not necessarily directly responsible for the formation of UEEs, as these only appear after the start of the UEE.
-Rather, they might be important in the recovery process of a UEE.
+Rather, they might be important for the recovery process of a UEE.
 For all four years, we observe stocks with an almost full recovery after a UEE.
 The almost full recovery will be due to the state of the order book with less fluctuating liquidity after a UEE hinting at a more stable state of the order book.
-Even though their are similarities in the shape of the recovery ratio, the market sentiment causes non--stationary variations over the years.
+Moreover, we find that the qualitative shape of the recovery patterns is remarkably robust across years with very different levels of market-wide volatility (2007/2008, 2014, 2021), indicating that the dimensionless recovery ratio is largely insensitive to broad volatility regimes.
+Even though there are similarities in the shape of the recovery ratio, the market sentiment causes non--stationary variations over the years.
 For instance, one reason for the difference between flash crashes and flash spikes in 2021 could have been the general stock market situation in that year.
 In spite of the short squeeze in 2021, the stock market year 2021 recovered from the COVID--19 pandemic \cite{WSJ,CNBC}.
 Traders may have tended to continue trading at higher price levels because it was assumed that the prices of stocks would continue to rise.